top of page

 The Importance of Engineering Standards

-Just like Jeremy found out in season 1 of Clarkson's farm, when an engineering team reaches a level where they need a structured way of agreeing on standards.
+Just like Jeremy found out in season 1 of Clarkson's farm, when an engineering team, system forces over time reach a level where they need a structured way of agreeing on standards.
 It creates a foundation for consistency, quality and compliance.
 Standards, when properly defined and upheld, become the backbone of engineering practices.
 They distinguish themselves from mere guidelines by being specific, observable, and universally agreed upon by the community.

 Too Many [Standards/Guidelines/Best Practices]